taina-santos/course-playwright-zero-to-hero/README.md

 Practice application for the "SDET with Playwright" class at https://www.bondaracademy.com

-This is modified and more lightweight version of original application to practice UI Automation with Playwright.
+This is modified and more lightweight version of original Ngx-Admin application.
 The original repo is here: https://github.com/akveo/ngx-admin